Here is the Ultimate Guide to HBDI ® – Herrmann Brain Dominance Instrument:

 Can You Give Specific Examples to Help Me Understand Further?

 A husband and wife are buying a house.
-The lady dominant in the red quadrant and the man dominant in the blue quadrant.
+The woman dominant in the red quadrant and the man dominant in the blue quadrant.
 He likes a particular house because it is only 4.7 miles from the train station.
 She prefers a particular other house because it ‘feels right’.
 Both quadrants thoughts are ‘right’.
 The challenge is to appreciate each other’s perspective and celebrate that it is different.
 And then to find common ground, e.g. they both think in yellow and therefore they buy more on their yellow thinking.

 Learning Time Management a Blue Learner may be more interested in the technique of putting a time against each task on their daily list because they can analyse how they spent their time.